zeek/zeek-docs/install.rst

     * For a specific release: ``docker pull zeekurity/zeek:5.0.0-rc1``
     * For the nightly build: ``docker pull zeekurity/zeek-dev:latest``

+Additionally, we push these images to Amazon's Public Elastic Container Registry (ECR) into the `Zeek Project <https://gallery.ecr.aws/zeek>`_ public gallery.
+To use Amazon's container registry instead of Docker Hub, prefix images with ``public.ecr.aws/zeek`` instead of ``zeekurity``.

+    * For instance, to pull the latest feature release: ``docker pull public.ecr.aws/zeek/zeek:latest``

-The images run Debian and feature a complete Zeek installation with ``zeek``, ``zkg``, and the Spicy toolchain, but are otherwise minimal to avoid bloat in derived images.
+The images are Debian-based and feature a complete Zeek installation with ``zeek``, ``zkg``, and the Spicy toolchain, but are otherwise minimal to avoid bloat in derived images.
 For example, if you'd like to install Zeek plugins in those images, you'll need to install their needed toolchain, typically at least